thirtysevennorth/domesticlight_public/DL_client/Readme.md

 // The wifi network selection does not reliably connect to wifi networks without a password.

 // The OSC message for current Unixtime does not transmit correctly to Isadora and generates an unknown value type
-// after a repeated wifi disconnects the reconnect sometimes sends a duplicate connection request and triggers a followup AWS disconnect "Reason": "DUPLICATE_CLIENTID"

 // LICENSES AND CREDITS